Improved Microaneurysm Detection using Deep Neural Networks: Methods

 \subsection{Data Manipulation}

 Because of local maximum structures of MA; rest of pixels of the window centered on that pixel need to be processed efficiently to get high classification probability.
-For account of this effect input data was modified by using two techniques for neighbouring data supression, specifically foveation and nonuniform sampling.
-The concept of foveation orginated from uneven size and organization of photo-receptive cells and ganglions in the human eye.
-Visual acuity is maximum at the middle of the retina termed as fovea and decreases towards periphery of the retina.
-Foveation proved to ve very effective in nonlocal means denoising algorithms \cite{fov}.
-In foveation central section of the window is focused, while the peripheral pixels are defoucused using linear space invariant gaussian blur.
-Standard deivation of gaussian blur kernels increases with distance from central section. \\
+For the account of this effect input data was modified by using two techniques for neighbouring data suppression, specifically foveation and nonuniform sampling.
+The concept of foveation originated from uneven size and organization of photo-receptive cells and ganglions in the human eye.
+Visual acuity is maximum in the middle of the retina termed as fovea and decreases towards the periphery of the retina.
+Foveation proved to be very effectively in nonlocal means denoising algorithms \cite{fov}.
+In foveation central section of the window is focused, while the peripheral pixels are defocused using linear space invariant gaussian blur.
+The standard deviation of gaussian blur kernels increases with distance from the central section. \\

-It has been observed that increasing input window size in DNN improves performance significantly, but at the same time computational complexity also increases.
-Nonuniform sampling was used to selectively depreciate window pixels towards periphery.
-Only central section of input window is smapled at full resolution, while smapling resolution decreases towards periphery.
+It has been observed that increasing input window size in DNN improves performance significantly, but at the same computational time complexity also increases.
+Nonuniform sampling was used to selectively depreciate window pixels towards the periphery.
+Only central section of input window is sampled at full resolution, while sampling resolution decreases towards the periphery.
 Using this method large window can be trained with relatively fewer neurons.